KevinSegers/nijntje-edge-service/README.md

 _Background information_
 The application shows the items on a page in AR.
 To start the user opens the app and has to choose a category.
 Per category there are several books.
-When a book is chosen the camera opens and scans the page.
+When a book is chosen the camera opens and the person can scan a page.
 The items on the page will appear!
 The frond end of the application was made using flutter and wikitude.
 The models were made using Sketchup.